All you need to know about credit card Chargeback, from key concepts to answering the most frequently asked questions.

 The Consumer Protection Code makes things more complex, since this code, ensures customer purchases are protected from fraudulent companies.
 While many buyers are honest in their chargebacks, a rising number are not.
 The Consumer Protection Code makes it easier for dishonest buyers to issue paybacks penalty-free.

-How to Void or Prevent Chargebacks or Chargeback Fraud
+How to Avoid or Prevent Chargebacks or Chargeback Fraud

 Establish measures within the purchasing process to avoid chargebacks representments.
 Some effective practices include tracking order activity.
 Is the order practical easy to track?
 Monitoring activity allows a merchant to know whether a purchase has been carried out, which is a good indicator that chargebacks are requested in good faith.
 Other ways to prevent fraud include running risk assessments and using a payment processor who can help safeguard purchasing.
 In Brazil, the use of the "boleto" is a great chargeback deterrent.